gshanthibushan/bikesharing/README.md

  # Bikesharing

 ## Overview of the analysis:
-The puppose of the BikeSharing-Analysis to use Tableau Visulaization method to demonstrate the findings for the investors.
+The purpose of the BikeSharing-Analysis to use Tableau Visualization method to demonstrate the findings for the investors.

 Following Tools were used and learned.
   * Pandas for data conversions